-Mycotoxins are a type of biotoxin.
+Mycotoxins are a type of biotoxin which is short for the category of biological toxins.
 Other biotoxins would include things such as wasp venom and snake venom.
 This gives you an idea of how toxic mycotoxins can be.
 So now, that you realize mycotoxins can be extrememly toxic, lets take a closer look at them.

 When under the right conditions, as molds grow, some molds may produce potentially toxic byproducts called mycotoxins.
 Molds that produce mycotoxins are often referred to as toxigenic fungi.
 Some of these molds are commonly found in moisture-damaged buildings.
 More than 200 mycotoxins from common molds have been identified, and many more remain to be identified.
 The amount and types of mycotoxins produced by a particular mold depends on many environmental and genetic factors.
 No one can tell whether a mold is producing mycotoxins just by looking at it.
 Some mycotoxins are known to affect people, but for many mycotoxins little health information is available.
 Research on mycotoxins is ongoing.
 Exposure to mycotoxins can occur from inhalation, ingestion, and skin contact.
 It is prudent to avoid unnecessary inhalation or other exposure to mold.

 Please see the bottom of this page for a listing of problematic mycotoxins and links to additional data on them.
 (As I get it written.)